swtan346/tp/docs/DeveloperGuide.md

 * 2a.
 Nursing Address Book detects that the patient details is invalid.
     * 2a1.
 Nursing Address Book shows an error message.

-      Use case resumes at step 2.
+  Use case ends.

-**Use case: `US05 - Find patient`**
+**Use case: `US05 - Find patient by name`**

 **MSS**

-1. User requests to find a patient in the list.
+1. User requests to find a patient in the list with specific name.
 2. Nursing Address Book shows the patient.

     Use case ends.